Concert Planning - FAQ

 Whether or not you wish to have the stage clear at that time is your decision.

-ntervals are typically 15-20minutes.
+Intervals are typically 15-20minutes.

 As a venue, The NCMA is responsible for providing a safe working environment, as well as establishing and educating users on venue use protocols including those that manage hazards, minimise risk and emergency situations.
-All of our venue

 As venue users, you are immediately responsible for any hazards you might introduce.
-This includes notifying us as the venue on your intent and providing suitable management processes to reduce or remove the likelihood of harm.
+This includes notifying us as the venue of your intent and providing suitable management processes to reduce or remove the likelihood of harm.

 As your venue, we are ultimately responsible for anything that knowingly occurs within our facility.
 As the overarching PCBU, we have the final say on how any activity or circumstance that introduces or increases risk might be managed, or whether it is allowed.

-Ultimately, If a hazard with an associated risk of harm is identified, then action must be taken to (in the order of approach):
+Ultimately, if a hazard with an associated risk of harm is identified, then action must be taken to (in the order of approach):

-- Remove the hazard
+• Remove the hazard

-- Prevent access to the hazard
+• Prevent access to the hazard

-- Reduce the likelihood of harm through operational and then administrative controls.
+• Reduce the likelihood of harm through operational and then administrative controls.

 The most important factor is the programming.
 In particular, consider your audience’s experience in the space between each of the pieces.